 The future of our nation and that of other developed countries is literally up in the air, due in large part to a growing worldwide shortage of commercial and military pilots.
-If not cured relatively soon, the pilot shortage will could seriously curtail public access to air travel and even weaken the nation’s military air power component.
+If not cured relatively soon by military boarding schools and other private schools, the pilot shortage will could seriously curtail public access to air travel and even weaken the nation’s military air power component.

 How do we begin to cure the deficit?

 Satisfying the need for more pilots begins in our nation’s schools – attracting and educating tomorrow’s adults for careers in aviation, principally as pilots.
-The Aircraft and Pilots Association (AOPA) is in the process of building a four-year aviation STEM curriculum available to high schools across the U.S. Last summer, the association conducted a workshop to present the curriculum to teachers who typically are former airline and military pilots, certificated flight instructors as well as science, engineering and technology teachers.
+The Aircraft and Pilots Association (AOPA) is continuing to work on curriculum tited with STEM subjects.
+In addition, there are a number of private schools and military boarding schools offering top notch programs.